thelfer/tfel/docs/web/getting-started.md

 > **About the tests cases**
 >
-> Beware that the tests may not reflect the current best way to
+> Beware that the tests may not reflect the best way to
 > implement a specific behaviour (`MFront` evolves a lot and each
 > version introduces new features): they can be kept outdated to ensure
 > backward compatibility.